yarnpkg/berry/packages/gatsby/content/getting-started/install.md

 description: Yarn's in-depth installation guide.
 ---

-## Corepack
+## Install Corepack

-Node.js releases ship with a new binary called [Corepack](https://nodejs.org/dist/latest/docs/api/corepack.html).
-This program acts as an intermediary between you and Yarn and lets you transparently manage your package manager versions across multiple projects, without having to check-in the Yarn binary anymore.
-It's now the preferred way to install package managers, including Yarn.
+The preferred way to manage Yarn is through [Corepack](https://nodejs.org/dist/latest/docs/api/corepack.html), a new binary shipped with all Node.js releases starting from 16.10.
+It acts as an intermediary between you and Yarn, and lets you use different package manager versions across multiple projects without having to check-in the Yarn binary anymore.

-### Node >=16.10
+### Node.js >=16.10

-Corepack is included by default with all Node installs, but is currently opt-in.
+Corepack is included by default with all Node.js installs, but is currently opt-in.
 To enable it, run the following command:

 ```bash
 corepack enable
 ```

-### Node <16.10
+### Node.js <16.10

-Corepack isn't included with Node.js in versions before the 12.10; to address that, run:
+Corepack isn't included with Node.js in versions before the 16.10; to address that, run:

 ```bash
 npm i -g corepack